shnoogie/pi_usb_replicator/README.md

   * [Device Syncing](#sync)
 * [Usage](#usage)

+## To-Do

+- Clean up on boot and reboot ? may not be needed
+- Debugging
+- Logging
+- LED Status

 # Installation <a name="install"></a>

 Before we start I must make it clear that security has been ignored in this setup and in some cases outright disabled.
 It is assumed this will only be hosted on a LAN.
 In some cases you can use a reverse proxy to expose to the internet, but even then there is risk in doing so.